flectra-hq/flectra/doc/howtos/website.rst

-Restart the server and update the module (in order to update the manifest and templates and load the demo file) then navigate to http://localhost:7073/academy/academy/.
+Restart the server and update the module (in order to update the manifest and templates and load the demo file) then navigate to http://localhost:8069/academy/academy/.
 The page should look slightly
 different: names should simply be prefixed by a number (the database identifier for the teacher).

 Website support
 ===============

-Flectra bundles a module dedicated to building websites.
+Odoo bundles a module dedicated to building websites.

-So far we've used controllers fairly directly, but Flectra 8 added deeper integration and a few other services (e.g. default styling, theming) via the ``website`` module.
+So far we've used controllers fairly directly, but Odoo 8 added deeper integration and a few other services (e.g. default styling, theming) via the ``website`` module.